dmbarbour/glas/docs/GlasDesign.md

 ### Acceleration

-Acceleration is an optimization pattern where we replace an inefficient reference implementation of a function with an optimized implementation.
-Accelerated code could leverage hardware resources that are difficult to use within normal Glas programs.
+Acceleration is an optimization pattern where we replace an inefficient reference implementation of any function with an optimized implementation.
+Accelerated code can potentially leverage hardware resources, such as GPGPU or FPGA, that are difficult to directly use within Glas programs.

-For example, we can design a program model for GPGPU, taking notes from OpenCL, CUDA, or Haskell's [Accelerate](https://hackage.haskell.org/package/accelerate).
-This language should provide a safe (local, deterministic) subset of features available on most GPGPUs.
-A reference implementation can be implemented using the Glas program model.
-A hardware-optimized implementation can be developed and validated against the reference.

-Or we design a program model based on Kahn Process Networks.
-The accelerated implementation could support distributed, parallel, stream-processing computations.
-The main cost is limiting use of the effects handler.
+The general idea is that we can annotate subprograms for evaluation on specialized hardware.
+A compiler or interpreter will recognize the annotation and either loudly raise warning or error if it does not support the requested accelerator, or silently substitute an optimized implementation.

-Accelerators are a high-risk investment because there are portability, security, and consistency concerns for the accelerated implementation.
-Ability to fuzz-test against a reference is useful for detecting flaws - in this sense, accelerators are better than primitives because they have an executable specification.
-Carefully selected accelerators can be worth the risk, extending Glas to new problem domains.
+Accelerators are a high-risk investment.
+There are portability, security, and consistency concerns for the accelerated implementation.
+Fortunately, this is mitigated because we can test and check behavior against a provided reference implementation.
+But due to the risk, it's better to focus on a few widely useful extensions instead of lots of specialized functions.

-To simplify recognition and to resist invisible performance degradation, acceleration must be explicitly annotated via `prog:(do:Program, accel:(...))`.
-This allows the compiler or interpreter to report when acceleration fails for any reason (i.e. unrecognized, deprecated, or no implementation for current target).

-*Aside:* It is feasible to accelerate subsets of programs that conform to a common structure, thus a model hint could be broader than identifying a specific accelerator.

 ## Thoughts